Coleman Legal LLP Logo

 Symptoms of carpal tunnel syndrome

 Mild symptoms can usually be treated with home care.
-We would always advise consulting your GP in the case of any form of injury, however, you can also:
+We would always suggest consulting your GP for any injury.
+However, you can also:

 • Stop activities that cause numbness and pain.
 Rest your wrist longer between activities.